-- Discharge of reefer containers: Reefer containers are handled by mobile shore cranes or, when availably, by STS container cranes.
-Reefer containers are plugged in at the electrical outlets that are provided at the terminal, and their cargo is stripped later on in a warehouse adjacent to the quay.
+- Discharge of reefer containers is handled by mobile shore cranes or, when availably, by STS container cranes.
+Reefer containers are plugged in at the electrical outlets that are provided at the terminal and their cargo is stripped later on in a warehouse adjacent to the quay.
 The pallets inside the containers are transferred to the warehouse with forklifts and are processed in the same way as the rest of the pallets.

-- Discharge of loose boxes: In the past, it was possible for loose boxes to be found in the hull of the ship.
-In order to unload loose boxes, spiral unloaders were used that can reach any required point in the ship’s hold to take in the boxes.
+- Discharge of loose boxes used often to occur in the hull of the ship.
+In order to unload loose boxes, spiral unloaders were used that could reach any required point in the ship’s hold to take in the boxes.
 In the hull, the boxes were manhandled onto the telescopic belt and traveled automatically into the spiral.
 As soon as the loose boxes were discharged, they were guided to the warehouse using a conveyor belt.
 Palletizing robots were used for palletizing the boxes before bringing these to the cold store.